jborean93/ansible-content/MakingTheDoubleHop/MakingTheDoubleHop.md

 ```

 The culprit behind this problem is something called credential delegation and is also known as the double hop problem.
-This post will try to explain the reason why this fails and ways you can get it working.
+This post will try to explain the reason why this fails and ways we can get it working.

-## Windows Authentication
+# Windows Authentication
-To understand this problem you first need to understand how authentication works in Windows.
+To understand this problem we first need to understand how authentication works in Windows.
 A basic workflow of the `win_copy` example from above is:

 ```mermaid
 sequenceDiagram